‘See you at the polls’: Trump and Pelosi have it out

 Pelosi said: “That’s not a plan.
 That’s a goal.”

-Trump turned to Pelosi and complained about former President Barack Obama’s “red line” over Syria before adding, “In my opinion, you are a third-grade politician.”
+Trump turned to Pelosi and complained about former President Barack Obama’s “red line” over Syria.
+According to Schumer, he then called her “a third-rate politician.”

 At that point, the genteel Rep. Steny Hoyer of Maryland, the House Majority Leader, interjected, “This is not useful.”